vigneshpa/chit/README.md

-# Chit Management System
+# Chit Funding Management System

 ## About this Software

-   This software aims to automate most of the work done by chit business holders.
+   This software aims to automate most of the work done by chit funding business holders.
 This software is available under free [GPL3](./LICENSE.md) license.

 >This is a free software.